russellf9/webstorm-presentation/README.md

 ```
 npm start
 ```
-A browser tab will open the app aat `http://localhost:8000/index.html`.
+A browser tab will open the app at `http://localhost:8000/index.html`.

 ### Launch the Debug Configuration

-Select ^D or press the green bug button
+Select `^D` or press the green bug button

 Now browse to the app at `http://127.0.0.1:8000/`